The Treat Food Allergy Center website is currently being updated. New content is being added. Please be sure to check back often.

 Even personal care products and medicines may contain sesame under the Latin name Sesamum Indicum.
 Sesame oils are a common vehicle for hormone-containing medicines like progesterone and testosterone.
 Although oils mostly do not contain allergenic food components, the purity of the oil will determine if any proteins, even if trace amounts, are present in the oil.
 For those with contact dermatitis, it is important to review all products that may contact the skin and mucous membranes, even if the the product is not intended to be ingested.

 MASA Food Allergy Center for Treatment focus is to accurately diagnose the presence and absence of food allergies, and when possible, to begin a treatment program to decrease sensitivity.
-Contact us here if you are interested in learning more about SESAME DESENSITIZATION. (insert hyperlinks)
+Contact us if you are interested in learning more about SESAME DESENSITIZATION.
+Please call our office at 309.452.0995 for Normal office where Dr. Siri and Kat Lally run the OIT/SLIT program, or at 217.717.4404 for Springfield office.

 Top 5 Things Food Allergic People Should Do